Iose Epenesa

 Iose Epenesa (YO-say) (born February 5, 2007) is an American football defensive end for the Iowa Hawkeyes.

 Early life

 Epenesa grew up in Edwardsville, Illinois and attended Edwardsville High School, where he played football, basketball, and was on the track and field team.
 He holds the school record in shot-put and is second in the discus throw, behind his brother A.J.
-Epenesa.As a junior Epenesa, he had 46 tackles, seven sacks, ten tackles for loss, and three forced fumbles as a junior.
+Epenesa.
+As a junior Epenesa, he had 46 tackles, seven sacks, ten tackles for loss, and three forced fumbles as a junior.
 He was selected to play in the 2025 All-American Bowl.

 Epenesa was rated a five-star recruit by 247Sports.
 He committed to play college football at Iowa over offers from Penn State, Miami, and Utah.

 College career

 Epenesa enrolled at Iowa on June 1, 2025.

 Personal life

-Epenesa's older brother, A. J., played defensive end at Iowa and currently plays in the NFL for the Buffalo Bills.
+Epenesa's older brother, A. J., played defensive end at Iowa and currently plays in the NFL for the Philadelphia Eagles.
 Another brother, Eric, is a linebacker at Iowa.
 Epenesa's father also played defensive line at Iowa.